eemed/sanedit/README.md

     - Should try this once we can write it in this editor :)

 * Basic highlighting for jsx, yang, java, xml, makefile, dockerfile
+    - injection of other languages in peg

+## Tests

+* Using the thing to see whats wrong
+    - Should write tests for these fixes so that they do not reappear
+* unicode grapheme boundary test set

 ## Future